tc39/notes/es7/2017-01/jan-26.md

 MM: The reason is because thats the purpose for it to exist.
 Its not unexpected, it's not a problem for it to be differently privileged.

-BF: I'm curious, we have spoken about this before, about importing a powertool on my side, curren tscript identifier.
+BFS: I'm curious, we have spoken about this before, about importing a powertool on my side, curren tscript identifier.
 Would this suffer the same problems as an import you could never mutated?

 JHD: If you want to lock down a realm oyu need to change waht the global this eappears to be. you can't do that if you import unless you can virtualize it or change what the import is.